atsout/atsout.github.io/index.md

 ---
 layout: default
 ---

 ## About Me:

-I'm Adeline, a recent data science MS graduate!
+I'm Adeline, a data science masters student graduating in May 2025.

-I studied biology as an undergraduate at the University of Massachusetts Amherst and, while working with electron microscopy data, I became interested in data science for the purposes of image analysis.
+I studied biology as an undergraduate at the University of Massachusetts Amherst.
+There, in addition to my studies, I worked in the Electron Microscopy Core Facility where I participated in research that utilized both transmission and scanning electron microscopy.
+This work involved sample preparation, operation of the equipment and software, and ultimately development of image analysis software.

+My experience at the lab, particularly developing software tools to automate identification of features in the image data (eliminating a tedious manual process), led me to become interested in data science.
 I then pursued an MS in Complex Systems & Data Science at the University of Vermont.
-Given these combined interests, my main interest is to continue to leverage data science methods to analyze biological data in meaningful ways in my work.
+My goal is to continue to leverage data science methods to extract meaning from biological data.

-Throughout the course of my work and studies, I have developed skills in C++, Python, and R as well as software like ImageJ.
-I also have experience in the laboratory with sample preparation and electron microscopy.
-In my MS program, I had the opportunity to work on many projects (which can be found [here](./projects)) with practical applications that gave me experience with data analysis and visualization, machine learning, and neural networks.
+Throughout the course of my work and studies, I have gained hands-on skills, software skills (for example, ImageJ), and programming skills in C++, Python, and R. A sampling of the projects that I worked on are described [here](./projects).

-I'm passionate about combining my laboratory background and computer science skills to make a difference in the world.
+I'm passionate about combining my laboratory and data science skills to extract meaningful insights from data.

 ---